ash-bergs/battleships/README.md

 ### Current Problems:

 - The computer always gets a hit.
 The logic of the computerGo functions needs refactoring.
+> Update 4/30/21: This was solved for - the problem was in the `enemyGo` function.
+I was never assigning 'miss' or 'boom', just 'boom'
 - The `checkForWins` function doesn't seem to be working.
 I wonder why 🤔
-> Update: `checkForWins` wasn't working because I didn't call it anywhere.... 🤦‍♀️🤦‍♀️🤦‍♀️
+> Update 4/26/21: `checkForWins` wasn't working because I didn't call it anywhere.... 🤦‍♀️🤦‍♀️🤦‍♀️
 - When the user ships are rotated the stay in a column flow and overflow the parent div.
 This just looks bad and I should fix it.
-> This was solved for in <a href="#phaseThree">Phase Three</a>
+> Update: This was solved for in <a href="#phaseThree">Phase Three</a>

 ----